Hungreeee/Q-RAG/README.md

 #### Corrective Process:

-With this retrieval approach, Q-RAG allows the poor context retrieval results to be corrected with a human-in-the-loop process.
-Here is one scenario of how this might play out:
+The key question here is how the model generates these model questions and establishes connections between them and relevant chunks of information.
+Q-RAG addresses this by enabling a "corrective" process, where complex questions leading to poor answers are refined or "corrected" by linking them to appropriate information chunks.
+Here's how this may play out:

 <div align="center">
   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-process.png">